 Full List of Winners : Sarah Tavares (1st), Phoebe May Putnam – (2nd), Catherine Iani-Emo – (3rd) , Lily Owens – (4th)

-The Scholarship, established in memory of Sir Trenchard Cox, awards the winner an Art History Abroad 2-week Summer Course (£4,300 in 2020*) in Italy.
-It is run in association with The Arts Society who kindly collect the entries and collate the marks.
+The Scholarship, established in memory of Sir Trenchard Cox, awards the winner an Art History Abroad 2-week Summer Course (£4995 in 2024) in Italy.

 The Scholarship is open to all, and is particularly intended to encourage students who do not have a scholarly interest in art history.
 It will be awarded as a result of a competition, which invites an imaginative, though not necessarily art historical response.